aws-powertools/powertools-lambda-java/examples/powertools-examples-core/README.md

 [tracing](https://docs.powertools.aws.dev/lambda/java/core/tracing/), and
 [metrics](https://docs.powertools.aws.dev/lambda/java/core/metrics/).

+The example application is the same, and you can now also use Kotlin!

 ## Java
 * [CDK](java/cdk/)
 * [Gradle](java/gradle/)
 * [SAM](java/sam/)
 * [Serverless](java/serverless/)

-For each of the tools, the example application is the same, and consists of the following files:
+Example application consists of the following files:
 - App.java - Code for the application's Lambda function.
 - AppTests.java - Unit tests for the application code.
 - events - Invocation events that you can use to invoke the function.